martbhell/martbhell.github.io/posts/2011/01/book-review-–-the-hunter’s-trilogy-by-r-a-salvatore-part-2.md

 As you may have figured out, I sincerely doubt I will ever read another R.A.
 Salvatore - unless somebody tells me it's worth it and points to another series/trilogy.
 Thus part 2 will contain the last time I mention this book except for the title: **It** _**is**_ in the process of being returned to the library.

-# [Good Omens](http://en.wikipedia.org/wiki/Good_Omens "good omens wiki") by Terry Pratchett and Neil Gaiman.
+# [Good Omens](http://en.wikipedia.org/wiki/Good_Omens "good omens wiki") by Terry Pratchett and Neil Gaiman

 Ahhhh, funny.
 Very very English.
 In a little weird way it is actually good to know a little bit about the M25 and [M40](http://en.wikipedia.org/wiki/M40_motorway "M40 - London") outside London.. .
 Besides that just lean back and enjoy the ride!
 It's pretty "simple"(not if you count the twists) and explanatory which is nice for a non-English person.